Best Survival Food

 q: What are the different ways of cooking these foods?

-Some other brands will make you use a pot and heating source to actually cook the meal over a stove, which can take more time and be a bit more difficult depending on the situation you find yourself in.
-So, before you select a food brand, try to think about the way you plan to use the meals.
+Some other brands will make you use a pot and heating source to actually cook the meal over a camping stove, which can take more time and be a bit more difficult depending on the situation you find yourself in.
+So, before you select the best survival food company, try to think about the way you plan to use the meals.
 If you know you’ll have a pot, then that’s great, but if you don’t have electricity and need to heat up water, then you’ll need to figure out how to do it.

 q: What do I need to know about ingredients?